U bent hier

 3. Exit strategy

-1. The list of activities of business entities that will resume work in all regions from May 4, 2020, has been approved:
+1. The list of activities of business entities that resumed work in all regions from May 4, 2020:

 - photo shops, flower stalls; hairdressing salons (by appointment);